When you buy through our links, we may earn a commission. Learn more.

 A properly installed slide out topper is tight and angled to help water roll off.

-But, even if your topper was installed correctly it may loosen with age and start to slump in the middle.
+But, even if your topper was installed correctly, it may loosen with age and slump in the middle.

-While collecting water may not be a huge threat it can cause tears in the fabric and if left for long periods of time it will definitely cause mold growth and damage the awning.
+While collecting water may not be a big threat, it can cause tears in the fabric.
+If left for long periods of time, it will definitely cause mold growth and damage the awning.

-It can be a little difficult to clean off anything underneath the topper and it may have to be disconnected to properly clean the slide.
+It can be a little difficult to clean off anything underneath the topper and it may have to be disconnected to clean properly.

-Awnings get moldy underneath very easily as well so you may need to clean under the topper every couple of years.
+Awnings get moldy underneath easily as well, so you may need to clean under the topper every couple of years.

 See Also: Best RV Surge Protector & EMS For 30 Amp & 50 Amp

-RV slide outs are made to be out in the elements.
-They are watertight when properly cared for and they are supposed to be able to handle lots of rain and the sun.
+RV slide-outs are made to be out in the elements.
+They are watertight when properly cared for and they are supposed to handle lots of rain and sun.

 So are RV slide out toppers necessary?
 No.